Deeksha Monga 9 Jun 2016 . 5 min read

 In addition, if there is no Will left by the father, daughters have equal right of inheritance as sons to their father's property.
 Daughters also have a share in the mother's property.

-I sincerely hope and pray that none of my fellow women have to go through such ordeals and be in a situation that compels them to make use of such provisions, but your knowledge may someday help someone prevent getting into unfavorable state.
+I sincerely hope and pray that none of my fellow women has to go through such ordeals and be in a situation that compels them to make use of such provisions, but your knowledge may someday help someone prevent getting into unfavourable state.